My Toddler Won’t Go to Bed

-- Have a continuous tape recording of your child’s favorite bedtime stories, which can be used if you are unable to do the full ritual that night.
+Have a continuous audio recording of your child’s favorite bedtime stories.
+These can be used if you are unable to do the full ritual that night.

-- If your child still procrastinates, choose bedtime stories that you enjoy, ones you don’t mind reading over and over again.
+6. If your child still procrastinates, choose bedtime stories that you enjoy, ones you don’t mind reading over and over again.
 Expect your child to plead “read it again.”
 Choose books that emphasize sounds that are repetitive, rhyming, comforting, and lulling.
 Make up your own stories.
-A story that has gotten many of our little bedtime procrastinators to sleep is telling them fish stories from my boyhood past: “I caught one fish, two fish, three fish…” Usually by twenty fish, one of you will be asleep.
+A story that got many of our little bedtime procrastinators to sleep was telling them fish stories from my boyhood past: “I caught one fish, two fish, three fish…” Usually by twenty fish, one of them would be asleep.

-- Watch a tape together.
+7. Watch a video together.
 On nights when you feel low on patience, videos may be helpful to wind down the child who fights sleep or to pacify the bedtime procrastinator.
 Choose a calming video that you can enjoy together.
 Then you can snuggle up together, giving your child bedtime closeness without expending a lot of energy.
-Many nights when Matthew was three to four-years-old we snuggled together in a bean bag and he dozed off to LADY AND THE TRAMP.
+Many nights when Matthew was three to four-years-old, we snuggled together in a bean bag and he dozed off to Lady and the Tramp.

 The way your child goes to bed is more important than when he goes to bed.
 If you are a busy family and don’t have much time with your child during the day, a later bedtime may be more realistic.
-Yet, children do better when they have consistent bedtimes rather than sometimes staying up late and other times being put to bed early.
+Yet, children do better when they have consistent bedtimes.

 Little minds are in a receptive state at bedtime.
 Bedtime stories can reflect on the day and neatly tuck in a little teaching.
 Your growing-up years can make some great stories.
-Surround your child with pleasant thoughts and admirable values as she drifts off to sleep.
-Do this night after night and these bits of wisdom will be filed away in her library of experiences.
-Years later these bedtime lessons will be an important influence in her life.
-Bedtime prayers are a time-honored tradition effective for smoothing out the wrinkles of life and for passing on parental values and beliefs.
+Surround your child with pleasant thoughts and admirable values as they drift off to sleep.
+Do this night after night and these bits of wisdom will be filed away in their library of experiences.
+Years later these bedtime lessons will be an important influence in his or her life.
+Bedtime prayers are a time-honored tradition.
+They are effective for smoothing out the wrinkles of life and for passing on parental values and beliefs.